2006 South Carolina elections: Superintendent of education

 Tim Moultrie won the nomination of the Libertarian Party at their Lowcountry convention, fending off Rebekah Sutherland, the Libertarian Party's 2004 candidate for US Senate.
-Karr has received the endorsement of the South Carolina AFL-CIO and affiliated unions.
-His campaign is stressing the independence of the Superintendent's Office from that of the Governor, empowerment of public educators, and funding equity for all school districts in the state.
-He has proposed using SC lottery proceeds to subsidize poorer districts until the General Assembly enacts a permanent funding plan.
-Lindblad has pledged to dissolve the SC Department of Education if elected and eliminate the office of Superintendent entirely, claiming that bureaucracy is the biggest impediment to effective education.
-Fayyazi believes that the state superintendent should be an educator with knowledge of how public education works on the ground.
+Karr received the endorsement of the South Carolina AFL-CIO and affiliated unions.
+His campaign stressed the independence of the superintendent's office from that of the governor, empowerment of public educators, and funding equity for all school districts in the state.
+He proposed using SC lottery proceeds to subsidize poorer districts until the General Assembly enacted a permanent funding plan.
+Lindblad pledged to dissolve the SC Department of Education if elected, and eliminate the office of superintendent entirely, claiming that bureaucracy is the biggest impediment to effective education.
+Fayyazi believed that the state superintendent should be an educator with knowledge of how public education works on the ground.